jeffreycwitt/pl339/docs/01-introduction.md

 With these broad questions in mind, let's turn to the general structure of our course.

-I have divided our into three units.
+I have divided our course into three units.

-I. A history: We will read, from a historical point of view, about how the notion of information of has changed over time, ultimately leading us to the modern theory of information that some see as the beginning of the "informational turn".
+I. A history: We will read, from a historical point of view, about how the notion of information of has changed over time, ultimately leading us to the modern "theory of information" that some see as the beginning of the "informational turn".

 This will certainly be one confirmation of the McLuhan's hypothesis: as communications media have changed, so has our understanding of what information is.
 And as the 20th and 21st centuries have shown us, these changes in conceptual understanding have led to dramatic changes in our individual and social lives.

 II.
 The Text: Reading, Writing, and Thinking.

 While some of the pressing challenges raised by modern media are social (questions about freedom, privacy, property, etc.) I want to look first at a more personal set of questions, namely how are media shifts changing affecting some of our most personal and private activities: that of reading, writing, and thinking.
-Here will ask question like: what is a text? what does it mean to read? who is the author?
+Here will ask question like: what is a text? what does it mean to read? who is the author? what does it mean to write and to what extent is this a valuable skill?

 Some thinkers have suggested that the notion of private reading only emerged in the modern period with the invention of print, giving rise to a uniquely modern preoccupation with the self.
-I want to explore this impact and how 21st century media are changing the nature of reading and information consumption, for good or ill.
+I want to explore this impact and how 21st century media are changing the nature of reading and writing (information consumption and creation), for good or ill.

 III.
 Finally, I want to look at the social impact of media shifts by exploring the notion of public sphere.
-As Habermas notes, the concept of a "public sphere" and "deliberative democracy" is a uniquely modern phenomenon, again made possible through a particular form of media, the printing press.
+As Jürgen Habermas notes, the concept of a "public sphere" and "deliberative democracy" is a uniquely modern phenomenon, again made possible through a particular form of media, the printing press.

 Here we will want to explore what the public sphere is and the impact of 21st century media on it.
-Some have heralded the Internet as true medium of democracy while others worry that Internet, with its vast scale and filtering capabilities, is drowning out the possibility of effective deliberation.
-Here again, we will want to evaluate if and why a "public sphere" ought to be valued, and the degree to which 21st media can benefit or harm the public sphere.
+Some have heralded the Internet as true medium of democracy while others worry that the Internet, with its vast scale and filtering capabilities, is drowning out the possibility of effective deliberation.
+Here again, we will want to evaluate if and why a "public sphere" ought to be valued and the degree to which 21st media can benefit or harm the public sphere.

 ## Syllabus, Assignments, and Expectations.

-At this point, I'd like you to look over our [official class syllabus](https://moodle.loyola.edu/pluginfile.php/2376088/mod_resource/content/1/PhilosophyInformationMedia-2020-08-27.pdf), the assignments, and expectations.
+At this point, I'd like you to look over our [official class syllabus](https://jeffreycwitt.com/teaching/PhilosophyInformationMedia/), the assignments, and expectations.

 If you were able to get the hypothesis annotation tool working in your browser, then, if you have questions, you can annotate directly on the syllabus.